 If FORMAT is S1G and CH_BANDWIDTH is CBW1 or FORMAT is S1G_DUP_1M, then LongTxTime is equal to the S1G PPDU duration as defined in Table 9-34 (Maximum data unit sizes (in octets) and durations (in microseconds)).

 If FORMAT is S1G and PREAMBLE_TYPE is S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE, then LongTxTime is equal to the largest value in the dot11EDCATableTXOPLimit.

-If FORMAT is S1G_DUP_2M and PREAMBLE_TYPE is S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE, then LongTxTime is equal to the largest value in the dot11EDCATableTXOPLimit.
+If FORMAT is S1G_DUP_2M then LongTxTime is equal to the largest value in the dot11EDCATableTXOPLimit.

 CID 43